 - March · Visit colleges during spring break.
 Research, research, research!
 Continue to broaden and narrow your college criteria.
 Meet with your College Counselor.
 Take the March SAT, if appropriate.
 Register for the April ACT, if appropriate.

-- April · Select courses for next year after consulting with your advisor, college counselor, and teachers.
+- April · Select courses for next year after consulting with your dean, college counselor, and teachers.
 Use this year and next to prove that you are a solid, hard-working student.
 An upward trend in the junior and senior year can matter significantly.
-Sign up for the May/June SAT or SAT Subject Tests, if appropriate.
 Take the ACT, if appropriate.
 Continue to evaluate colleges and Meet with your College Counselor.
 Research, research, research!

 - April/May · Attend the Brooklyn/Staten Island Independent Schools College Fair.
 Meet with your College Counselor.
 Plan to visit colleges during the summer.
 Register for the June ACT, if appropriate.
 Take the May SAT, if appropriate.
 Learn more about financial aid by attending the evening workshop hosted by select Brooklyn independent schools.
 Use the Net Price Calculator to examine affordability.
 Research, research, research!

-- June · Attend the Essay Writing Workshop held after classes end so that you are ready to go for your summer writing assignment: THE COLLEGE ESSAY!
+- June · Attend an Essay Writing Workshop held after classes end so that you are ready to go for your summer writing assignment: THE COLLEGE ESSAY!
 After school ends, get on the road to visit some colleges (locally, too!)
-Take the SAT Subject Tests, if appropriate.
 Take the ACT, if appropriate.
 Continue to Meet with your College Counselor.
 Research, research, research!

 - Summer · Visit colleges, take tours, have interviews, and refine your college list.
 Contact colleges to get on their mailing lists.
 Research Scholarship opportunities on www.fastweb.org.
 Attend one of the College Essay Writing Workshops hosted by the college office.
 Continue to review for the SAT and ACT exams.
 Begin writing your college essays.
 Research, research, research!
 Continue to Meet with your College Counselor in June and July.